Guidelines for Tenure-Track Searches

 B. The chair of the search committee, with support of the AAA, also schedules meetings with a) members of the search committee, b) faculty in related/interested fields and from underrepresented groups; c) Division Chair, d) students; e) Dean of the Faculty; f) Chief Diversity Officer, g) College Librarian h) AIs or other appropriate staff, i) the President in some cases.

 Remind colleagues that the campus visit is a process of mutual exploration.
 Candidates are interviewing the faculty at the same time that the faculty members are interviewing the candidate.
 Allow each candidate free time to look around the campus and the local area.
 Consider including an Admission tour.

 Assistance from the AAA

-1) The AAA reserves time-slots for each candidate with the Dean of the Faculty, the Director of Equity and Diversity, and the President well in advance and confirms as soon as the candidate’s schedule is finalized.
+1) The AAA reserves time-slots for each candidate with the Dean of the Faculty, the Chief Diversity Officer, and the President well in advance and confirms as soon as the candidate’s schedule is finalized.
 2) The AAA works with the chair of the search committee to schedule travel and accommodations, preferably at the Dunn House (contact Christine Schwartz).
 3) The AAA is responsible for communicating travel and accommodation information to the search committee via email.
 4) The AAA schedules interviews and sends the interview schedule to those on the interview schedule.
 5) For each candidate, the AAA prepares a folder that includes a schedule, campus map, and information about the college and the Lewiston-Auburn community.
 6) The AAA announces the public presentations to the college community.
 7) The AAA calls the Dean of the Faculty’s office for billing numbers and submits receipts for expenses.